 Joe Tripodi OAM

-For over half a century, current Club Patron, Joe Tripodi has been involved with the Norwood Football Club first as a player then a committee member, board member, sponsor, president & chairman.
+For over half a century, Joe Tripodi has been involved with the Norwood Football Club first as a player then a committee member, board member, sponsor, president & chairman and patron.
 His unwavering commitment and passion for the club since his playing days in the late 1950’s, is extraordinary.

 Joe first kicked a football as a four year old in Boulder, Kalgoorlie, Western Australia where he was born on 19 December 1940.
 A family move to Adelaide in 1946 led Joe to kicking the football again at Campbelltown Primary School not far from the family home on 5 acres of rich market garden land.
 As a teenager, Joe was encouraged to play rugby by a teacher at Norwood Technical High School, however, this was short lived as he left school at age 14 to work alongside his father in their market garden.